root-project/root/tree/ntuple/v7/doc/architecture.md

 ### RNTupleInspector
 The RNTupleInspector provides insights of an RNTuple, e.g. the distribution of data volume wrt. column types.
-It is part of the RNTupleUtil library.
+It is part of the `ROOTNTupleUtil` library.

 Ownership Model
 ---------------